 CUT OFF THIS BOTTOM SECTION ALONG DOTTED LINE Here are patterns for two action potential sliders.
-You'll only need one, but the extra is provided in case of multiple students, or in case you make a mistake and need an extra.
-The blank rectangles fold around the axon (make sure they are loose enough to slide).
-The action potential rectangle is glued on top.
-(The video will show you how to assemble them.)
-0 -0- D- -0 0 -0- 0
+You'll only need one, but the ext provided in case of multiple students, or in case you make a mistake and need an extra blank rectangles fold around the axon (make sure they are loose enough to slide).
+The potential rectangle is glued on top.
+(The video will show you how to assemble them.) .
+The -D D- -0- • -00- -0- 0-